 Individuals who are caught in the grips of an addiction to drugs and/or alcohol often struggle with the symptoms of a mental health condition or conditions at the same time.
 When these two concerns exist alongside one another, it is known as dual diagnosis.
 For some individuals, the symptoms of a mental illness can trigger the abuse of substances as a way of falsely alleviating the distress and turmoil caused by the presence of such an illness.
 Unfortunately, when this is the case, a person can quickly become trapped in the seemingly never-ending cycle of substance abuse and ultimately experience the worsening of mental health disorder symptoms.
-Furthermore, the abuse of substances can cause the onset of mental health disorder symptoms if a person possesses a genetic predisposition for a condition, or if the resulting effects of substance abuse causes the person to experience the symptoms of such disorders as well.
+Furthermore, the abuse of substances can cause the onset of mental health disorder symptoms if a person possesses a genetic predisposition for a condition, or if the resulting effects of substance abuse cause the person to experience the symptoms of such disorders as well.
 Depressive disorders, anxiety disorders, bipolar disorder, and post-traumatic stress disorder are examples of mental illnesses that frequently exist alongside substance use disorders that involve the abuse of opioids, meth, cocaine, alcohol, or another licit or illicit substance.

 It is important for a person battling dual diagnosis to receive proper treatment so as to avoid adverse effects or worsening symptoms of his or her presenting concerns.
 In seeking effective dual diagnosis treatment, an individual’s functioning, health, emotional well-being, and general outlook on life can be vastly improved.